 5. Find that Niche

-Every business relies on successfull marketing.
+Every business relies on successful marketing.
 You cannot just wait for word of mouth, even if it is a great strategy, but in the beginning, you will need to have clever marketing strategies in place.
-Some will have costs involved, but there are plenty ways in marketing for free if you are prepared to work a bit.
+Some will have costs involved, but there are plenty of ways to marketing for free if you are prepared to work a bit.